 |Highlights||Kiss the Blarney Stone, Ring of Kerry, Cliffs of Moher, Lough Corrib Cruise, Country Sligo, Belleek Pottery, Derry (Londonderry), Giant’s Causeway, Belfast, Titanic Experience, Dublin City Tour, Book of Kells|

 |Included in the Price||

-Join us on our 13-day tour of Ireland and take the time to savor exploring this beautiful and charming country, where people are friendly, service is great and the places to discover just go on and on.
+Join us on our 14-day Ireland tour package and take the time to savor exploring this beautiful and charming country, where people are friendly, service is great and the places to discover just go on and on.

 There is no shortage of places to visit and things to see in Ireland.
 You’ll kiss the Blarney Stone for good luck, see the Cliffs of Moher and cruise on the River Corrib.
 Travel through the Connemara Region, one of the most picturesque in all of Ireland, where Gaelic is still spoken, visit Derry and Belfast as well as the new Titanic exhibition, and enjoy the sites of Dublin, Ireland’s lovely, intimate capital.
 Enjoy superior and deluxe hotels, included sightseeing tours and more, all for an incredible discount price.